minierparedes/algorithms-vs-me/src/content/post-1.md

 A Udemy course by Colt Steele on teaching you how to analyze your code’s time and space complexity using **Big O** notation.
 We cover the ins and outs of **Recursion**.
 We learn a 5-step approach to solving any difficult coding problem.
 We cover common programming patterns.
-We implement popular **searching algorithms**.
+We implement populars **searching algorithms**.